Kardeşlerim: Main

-Main protagonist from season 2 onwards following Kadir's death; Biological son of Suzan Manyaslı and Ahmet Yılmaz, maternal half brother of Harika, paternal half brother of Yasmin and Sarp; Adopted son of Hatice & Veli Eren, Kadir & Emel’s adopted brother and Asiye's adopted twin brother, Dora and Lidya's love interest.
+Main protagonist from season 2 onwards following Kadir's death; Biological son of Suzan Manyaslı and Ahmet Yılmaz, maternal half brother of Harika, paternal half brother of Yasmin and Sarp; Adopted son of Hatice & Veli Eren, Kadir & Emel’s adopted brother and Asiye's adopted twin brother, Süsen’s husband, Ayşe‘s ex-boyfriend, Dora, Leyla and Lidya's love interest.
 Despite being introverted, he is known to be an excellent student and is willing to defend his siblings from any harm.
 During the beginning of Season 3, Ömer adopts a more arrogant, greedy, and fake-rich lifestyle much to the dismay of his adoptive sisters; he later goes back to his old self.
-He becomes Süsen's boyfriend at the end of Season 2.
+He becomes Süsen's boyfriend at the end of Season 2 and married her in the last episode.